indusur/YOUTUBE-DATA-HARVESTING-AND-WAREHOUSING-PROJECT/README.md

 **PROBLEM STATEMENT :**

    - Create a Streamlit application that allows users to access and analyze data from multiple YouTube channels.
    - Extracting data using Youtube API and then Transforming it to a relational database like MySQL.
-For getting various info about youtube channels.FEATURES:
+For getting various info about youtube channels.
+ **FEATURES:**

 _**Data Collection**:_